 The university defines Traditional Transfer Credit as:

-- Academic - earned through an accredited institution of higher learning with regional and/or national accreditation.
+- Academic - earned through an accredited institution of higher learning with institutional and/or national accreditation.

 - Military - earned through a military school or sponsored program.

 Non-Traditional Transfer Credit

 These non-academic options for possible transfer credit are based on an assessment, competency testing, experience, determination of knowledge, and military occupations.
 Acceptable sources include, but are not limited to:

 - American Council on Education (ACE)